top of page

 Innovating and Operating Through the Ability Curve Model

-Organizations make critical decisions about people—employees, customers, and users—based on flawed assumptions about ability.
+Organizations make critical decisions about employees, customers, and users based on flawed assumptions about ability.

-This talk introduces the Ability Curve Model, a practical framework for understanding how performance shifts with age, fatigue, injury, and context—and how better design and operations emerge when we plan for real human variability.
+This keynote introduces the Ability Curve Model — a practical framework for understanding how performance shifts with age, fatigue, injury, and context — and how smarter design and operations emerge when we plan for human variability.

 bottom of page